 - Family Therapy

-Family therapy is by far a heavily utilized evidence-based addiction treatment in Athens Tennessee, as nearly all clients participating in addiction treatment include their families into their care.
+Family therapy is by far a heavily utilized evidence-based addiction treatment in Athens, TN, as nearly all clients participating in addiction treatment include their families into their care.
 Family therapy focuses on bringing together the family unit to work on resentments, communication issues, and other pressing problems that stand in the way of full functionality.

 - Individual and Group therapy